-The Company's 1993 Non-Employee Directors Stock Option Plan (the "1993 Plan") provides for a grant of an option to purchase 2,500 shares of Common Stock to each member of the Board of Directors who joins the Board of Directors as a non-employee Director (a "Non-Employee Director"), and further provides an additional grant of an option to purchase 2,500 shares of Common Stock upon re-election at each Annual Meeting to each Non-Employee Director continuing to serve on the Board of Directors at such dates.
+The Company's 1993 Non-Employee Directors Stock Option Plan (the "1993 Plan") provides for a grant of an option to purchase 2,500 shares of Common Stock to each member of the Board of Directors who joins the Board of Directors as a non-employee Director (a "Non-Employee Director"), and further provides an additional grant of an option to purchase 2,500 shares of Common Stock upon re-election at each Annual Meeting.
 All options granted under the 1993 Plan fully vest and are exercisable twelve months after the date of grant.
 Under the 1993 Plan, each grant of options to a Non-Employee Director remains exercisable for a term of five years from the grant date so long as such Non-Employee Director remains a member of the Board of Directors, and are exercisable at a price per share equal to the closing bid quotation for the Common Stock on the NYSE at the end of the day preceding the grant date.
 In accordance with the 1993 Plan, on August 19, 1996, Messrs.
 Feurring, Benbow, Klein and Durand each received grants of options to purchase 2,500 shares of Common Stock at the exercise price of \$15.875 per share.